themirrazz/syntax7/README.md

 ## There's some more in v0.0.4

-* **some NEW keywords** in javascript, we've added the `new` keyword!
+* **not not a not** in Python mode, we've added the "not" keyword.
-* **Micro:bit Update** we've updated all keywords to the micro:bit, and added Python!
-* **More support** This now works all the way down to IE7!
-Styling may not work, due to IE's CSS.
+* **Syntax7 in IE7** yes, Syntax7 works all the way down to IE5(testes)
+* **More languages** we've added 2 new languages: HTML and INI.
+* **The second keyword** theres a second keyword, which isn't always a keyword.
+* **Demo in IE7???** In previous versions, the demo would only work in IE9 and newer.
+Now, it works down to IE7 (and possibly IE6)

 ##  How to use custom highlighting
 We've switched to spans.
 This is for compatibility in IE8 and lower, which doesn't support custom tags.
 Instead of inline styling, however, we use class names.
 Just add a `.` (eg `.kw7` instead of `kw7`) and you'll be good to go!
-The demo doesn't work in IE7, we aren't sure about the actuall parser.

 `kw7` - A keyword.<br>
 `string7` - A string.<br>